When we planned our trip to New England we chose, like millions of others, to visit in the month of October.

 - Salem Village Parsonage

 Proctor’s Ledge, at the bottom of Gallow hill, is part of a residential area.
 A small memorial wall is dedicated to the victim’s of the Witch Trial.
-Historians believe, Proctor’s Ledge is where the victims took their last breaths.
+Historians believe Proctor’s Ledge is where Salem’s victims’ took their last breaths.